-Any employee not verified by Human Resources as being fully vaccinated will be classified as unvaccinated for purposes of compliance with the CPP.
+Any employee not verified by Human Resources as being fully vaccinated or as having received a booster or third dose will be classified as unvaccinated or un-boosted for purposes of compliance with the CPP.

 H. OTHER ENGINEERING CONTROLS, ADMINISTRATIVE CONTROLS, AND PERSONAL PROTECTIVE EQUIPMENT (PPE)